 Sorry you have to be here but this is a great for support and information.

-open" because I wanted the doc to get up close and personal with my problem without going through any intervening technology.
+Several of us have had "open" surgeries and other have had the robotic surgeries.
+I chose "open" because I wanted the doc to get up close and personal with my problem without going through any intervening technology.
 That way he could apply all his experience and skill directly to my problem.
 My wife and I were very comfortable with my doctor.
 He was open and honest about my prognosis, answered all our questions without talking down to us and explained all our options without downplaying any of them.
 It worked very well!

 I didn't lose enough blood to require a transfusion.
 I was in the hospital for less that 2 days, had very little pain, had the catheter out after 6 days and could hold my pee as soon as the catheter was removed.
 I went back to work teaching math part-time in less than 4 weeks.
 This has been my experience and I'm sure that others will share theirs.